top of page

 NOTE- If your saxophone is squeaking on G specifically (with the octave key), we answer that later in the article here.

 Disclaimer: Some links may be affiliate links, meaning we may earn a commission on some purchases made through these links.
-This will NEVER influence the recommendations that we give students but does help support the Play platform when purchased through this link.
+This will NEVER influence the recommendations that we give students, but it does help support the Play platform when purchased through this link.

-• Be sure you are forming proper saxophone embouchure as outlined in this video here.
+• Be sure you are forming a proper saxophone embouchure as outlined in this video here.

 • Stretch/relax your lips by saying or mouthing "Eeeee" "Ooooo" repeatedly (Ooo is the shape we use for saxophone embouchure).

 • Do some simple shoulder and arm stretches, like the ones we have in our 2-minute warm-up stretches here.
-Often that tension moves to our lips and mouth too, so take care of that tension at the source.
+Often, that tension moves to our mouth and embouchure, too, so take care of that tension at the source.

 • Practice playing a note with the most relaxed facial muscles possible.